PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 When Full Moon Fishing Excels?

 Night Feeders: Catfish, walleye, and striped bass often prefer the illumination.
 They can hunt more effectively when they can see.
-During a recent trip to Lake Texoma, the stripers were busting shad on the surface all night under the full moon - something that rarely happens in darkness.
+During a recent trip to Lake Texoma, the stripers were busting shad on the surface all night under the full moon - something that rarely happens in complete darkness.

 When Full Moon Hurts Your Chances?